 - Large files take a long time to send, load, or receive.

-The vector graphics replaced the bitmap in the 1980s.
+Vector graphics replaced the bitmap in the 1980s.
 The pixels were now replaced and the graphics were displayed geometrically.
 These characters were designed mathematically.
 Thus, any zooming in or scalability could not affect the quality of the image.

 Advantages of Vector